humanmade/comment-popularity/README.txt

 * Fixes a bug which prevented the user karma to appear in the single comment template.

 == Changelog ==

+= 1.1.5 / 2014-08-19 =

+ * Update tests to reflect refactoring
+ * Change how comment weight is calculated
+ * Use a multisite compatible function for user meta
+ * Fix up tests config
+ * Use appropriate WordPress functions
+ * Remove debugging function
+ * Make debugging easier

+= 1.1.4 / 2014-08-18 =

+ * Check PHP version before evaluating any code
+ * Include and register widgets from main plugin class
+ * Add a tag
+ * Use function instead of constant
+ * Composer udpates
+ * Use 5.2 compatible code here
+ * Update minified script
+ * Throttle clicking events
+ * Add a tag
+ * Use function instead of constant
+ * Composer udpates
+ * Use 5.2 compatible code here
+ * Update CONTRIBUTING.md

 = 1.1.3 / 2014-08-16 =